Teradata/jupyter-demos/README.md

 [Python Version](./UseCases/Language_Models_InVantage/Semantic_Similarity_Python.ipynb)

 #### Hugging Face Model using Script Table Operator
-Execute a Huggingface model using the Vantage Script Table operator(STO) on Vantage Enterprise.<br>
+Execute a Huggingface model using the Teradata Script Table operator(STO) on Teradata Enterprise.<br>
 [Python Version](./Recipes/Huggingface_model_STO_Python/Huggingface_model_STO_Python.ipynb)

-#### An Introduction to Parallel CPU Inferencing of HuggingFace Models in Vantage
+#### An Introduction to Parallel CPU Inferencing of HuggingFace Models in Teradata
 Select a HuggingFace model, export the model into the database in ONNX format and then use Parallel inferencing in the database.<br>
 [Python Version](./UseCases/Telco_Complaints_Analysis_InVantage/Initialization_and_Model_Load.ipynb)